NHSDigital/bcss-playwright/docs/utility-guides/Oracle.md

 ## Using the Oracle Utility

-To use the Oracle Utility, import the 'OracleDB' class into your test file and then call the DateTimeUtils methods from within your tests, as required.
+To use the Oracle Utility, import the 'OracleDB' class into your test file and then call the OracleDB methods from within your tests, as required.

 ## Required arguments